kongnorman/Perceptron-Model/data/README.md

 | 0.007235169017341447      | -3.85138991715282      |
 | 0.7161322758522345 | -2.284306744452056     |

-Accuracy: 100%

-Results are discussed in depth in the "report" folder.
+Results are discussed in greater depth in the formal report, found in the report folder.